-PEN Atlas editor Tasja Dorkofikis interviews Hassan Blasim about his new collection of short stories, The Iraqi Christ, winner of a 2012 Writers in Translation award; his experience of censorship; and the importance of films for his work
+PEN Atlas editor Tasja Dorkofikis interviews Hassan Blasim about his new collection of short stories, The Iraqi Christ, winner of a 2012 Writers in Translation award, his experience of censorship, and the importance of cinema for his work

 Translated from the Arabic by Max Weiss

 Both Madman of Freedom Square and The Iraqi Christ books are short story collections.
 What do you enjoy about that form?
 How does it fit with what you want to do in your writing?